 In determining whether the specific statement is defamatory, the words must not be read out of context; instead, the publication must be read in its entirety.
 The entire statement, article, statement, piece of literature, or broadcast, must be read.
 Any alleged defamatory interpretation of a particular statement can be automatically negated by statements immediately preceding or following the statement in question.
 This caveat includes any explanation that the statement is merely an opinion, not an assertion of fact.
 Simply, a particular composition must be read in its entirety and not be divided into separate units.
 This requirement is also applied to chapter titles, headlines, illustrations, and captions.

-THE PARTY MUST BE IDENTIFIABLE It is necessary for the plaintiff to prove that he or she is the person to whom the statement was made.
+It is essential that for the plaintiff to prove that he or she is the person to whom the statement was made.
 It is not necessary to prove that every individual person who receives the material perceives the statement to be made about the plaintiff, but some of the listeners or readers must understand the statement to be about the plaintiff.

 The statement does not need to identify the plaintiff by name.
 The intention of the author and the recognition of the plaintiff that the statement is about the plaintiff is not required.
 The legal test is whether a third person recipient would reasonably understand that the statement was written or uttered in reference to the plaintiff.
 This question of fact must be decided by the jury.